micleavor/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 Discussions in an edX course include both the specific topics that you add to course units as discussion components, and  broader forums on course-wide areas of interest, such as Feedback, Troubleshooting, or Technical Help, that you can add as discussion categories.

 ============================================
-Add Units with a Discussion Component
+Add Units With a Discussion Component
 ============================================

 Typically, all units are added during the design and creation of your course in Studio.
 To add a component to a unit, follow the instructions in :ref:`Working with Discussion Components`.